 The Chennai Metro is a rapid transit system serving the city of Chennai in Tamil Nadu, India.
-Currently Chennai Metro network has 32 active stations.
-Here you will get information about Chennai Metro such as metro lines, train starts from, train ends to, route map, top attractions in city nearby metro stations, interesting facts, fare chart, city metro news etc.
+Currently Chennai Metro network has 40 active stations.
+Let's get to know more about Chennai Metro like metro lines, when does the train start, when does the train end, what is the route map, what are the main attractions around metro stations in the city, fare list and metro news etc.

 |Operator||Chennai Metro Rail (CMRL)|

 Chennai Metro Fare Chart